Kin The Know

 It may also be possible for the hormone to be passed on to the baby through their mother's milk.

-Aside from the risks associated with estrogen-based contraceptives, each form of birth control has its own set of benefits and drawbacks, so chat with your doctor about which method would be best suited to your body and your lifestyle.
+Aside from the risks associated with oestrogen-based contraceptives, each form of birth control has its own set of benefits and drawbacks, so chat with your doctor about which method would be best suited to your body and your lifestyle.

 While breastfeeding your baby exclusively can help you prevent pregnancy, each body is unique and other aspects of life can complicate the lactational amenorrhea method.